Lemoncode/async-javascript-fundamentals/12 Promises/03_avoiding_boilerplate_XMLHttpRequest/README.md

 ## If we currently look our code we will notice that there is boilerplate that it's been repeated, in weatherAPI.js.
-It won't be great if we do not have to repeat ourseve?
+It won't be great if we do not have to repeat ourselve?

 ```javascript
 export const getCurrentWeather = (city) => {